julianchso/odin-CV-application/README.md

 It helped me with learning React components and how to structure my code.

 The left side of the app is where the user can input their personal details, experience, and education.
-The info will be outputted to a resume-like format will on the right side.
+The info will be outputted to a resume-like format on the right side.

 <!-- BUILT WITH -->